TPssp/TPssp/README.md

-## Hi guys

-I am a software engineering major student:

-- I’m currently a freshman.
+# Hello Everyone!

+I am a sophomore majoring in **Software Engineering**.
+Currently, I am focused on studying:

+- Data Structures
--  Recently, I'm learning Data Structure & Machine Learning.
+- Machine Learning

-- Future Plan:Make DL research
--  If you want to make friends with me,here is my email address:tpssplzy@gmail.com
+**Future Plans:**

+I am passionate about **Deep Learning** and plan to conduct research in this field.

+If you'd like to connect with me or discuss common interests, please don't hesitate to reach out to me via email at [tpssplzy@gmail.com](mailto:tpssplzy@gmail.com).

+You can also check out my [GitHub page](https://github.com/TPssp) for more information.

+Thank you for stopping by!